linh-n/blog/content/articles/snappy-navigation-nextjs-app-router/index.md

 ## Finding a solution

+### Suspense

+All these features [`Suspense`](https://react.dev/reference/react/Suspense) and [`loading.js`](https://nextjs.org/docs/app/building-your-application/routing/loading-ui-and-streaming) are great, but they don't solve the problem of the link itself not being in the active state and current content is already stale.
+They only show up when the navigation has *already* happened to to help with the loading state of the new page.

 ### New hook?

 Next JS team is very aware of this problem and in the recent release of 15.3, they introduced a new hook called [`useLinkStatus`](https://nextjs.org/blog/next-15-3#uselinkstatus), but I think it is not enough.
 The hook is designed to provide a way to track the status of a link, but only to the link itself, since it can only be used in the context of a link, so the most you can do is to show some kind of spinner inside the link itself.